This Is Your Official Hudson Valley Apple Picking Guide

 Hurds Family Farm, Modena

 Boredom?
-Impossible here, with giant slides, pedal carts, bouncy air pillows, train rides, nature trails, hayrides, and a 2-acre corn maze.
+Impossible here, with giant slides, pedal carts, bouncy air pillows, train rides, nature trails, hayrides, and a two-acre corn maze.
 Did we mention apple-picking, too?
-Afterward, grab some eats at the cafe.
+Afterward, grab farm-fresh eats at the café.

 Barton Orchards, Poughquag

 Pick from dozens of varieties on the 120-acre apple farm from mid-August to November, then wander between the five-acre corn maze, haunted house, petting zoo, and wooden ship playground.

 If you love to pick your own fruits and vegetables, then this is the place for you.
 Not only does the orchard have apples like Empire, Cortland, Red and Golden Delicious, and Jonagold throughout the season, but it has raspberries, pears, peppers, corn, and much more as well.
 Admission is $5 per person, with season passes available for repeat visitors.